-The finest resolution for spot characterization and Machine QA
+The Lynx PT offers the finest resolution for spot characterisation and Machine QA

 - Optimised for pencil beam scanning

-- Active surface of 30x30 cm² and effective resolution of 0.5 mm
+- The active surface of 30x30 cm² and effective resolution of 0.5 mm

 - Single shot and movie mode measurements